tweag/nickel/doc/manual/contracts.md

 #### Label

 For immediate checks, signaling failure should be done by returning `'Error`, as for validators, whenever possible.
-However, for delayed checks, we must do differently.
+However, for delayed checks, we must do it differently.
 A custom contract uses `std.contract.blame` which takes the label as an argument. `blame` immediately aborts the execution and reports a contract violation error.
 You can think of it as throwing an exception, but one that